gogins/cloud-5/BUILD.md

 ## Maintenance Note!

-_If at all possible_, never edit existing Strudel files or add new packages, always add _new_ Strudel files in _existing_ Strudel packages.
+_If at all possible_, never edit _existing_ Strudel files, always add _new_
+Strudel files.
 This is to keep discrepancies between Strudel and cloud-music to an absolute minimum.